 Here we mention just a few reasons why you should stay safe from committing this cardinal sin:

 You Don’t Build Your Credit Profile

-Most business owners think it is okay to get a loan from their personal credit for the business.
-That loan is recorded in the business credit books and they think their job here is done.
+Most business owners think it is okay to get funding from their personal credit for the business.
+That funding is recorded in the business credit books and they think their job here is done.
 However, the credit profile and the credit score you get for your business is completely neglected.

-When they actually do go on to get a small business loan from a private lender, they realize how they have been unfair with their business by not providing it with a chance to build the credit profile at all.
+When they actually do go on to get small business funding from a private funder, they realize how they have been unfair with their business by not providing it with a chance to build the credit profile at all.